Almost flat highest weights and application to Wilson loops on compact surfaces: Preliminary tools

-From now on, let us fix a real $\gamma\in (0,\frac13)$, that we can consider as a control parameter\footnote{Intuitively, we want it to be as small as possible, while remaining positive.}.
-We split the set of highest weights of $\SU(N)$ in four disjoint subsets:
+Now, let us turn to dimensions and their ratios.
+We first need to introduce a particular regime to deal with dimensions.
+Let us fix a real $\gamma\in (0,\frac13)$, that we can consider as a control parameter\footnote{Intuitively, we want it to be as small as possible, while remaining positive.}.
+Set